Skip to main content

 What assessments could the teacher make about Sebastian’s language development?
 What questions could the teacher ask the family that would have provided more helpful information?
 What assumptions should the teacher avoid?
 What should the teacher’s orientation be to this student’s needs?

-This page titled Chapter 4: Multilingual learners is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Christine Pegorraro Schull, Leslie La Croix, Sara E. Miller, Kimberly Sanders Austin, and Julie K. Kidd via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled Chapter 4: Multilingual learners is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Christine Pegorraro Schull, Leslie La Croix, Sara E. Miller, Kimberly Sanders Austin, and Julie K. Kidd via source content that was edited to the style and standards of the LibreTexts platform.